abumq/easyloggingpp/README.md

 CLOG(ERROR, "performance") << "This is info log using performance logger";
 ```

-Since ver.
-9.42, there is new way introduced to use same macro i.e, `LOG` (and associated macros), this is that you define macro `_LOGGER` and `_PERFORMANCE_LOGGER` with logger ID that is already registered, and now when you use `LOG` macro, it automatically will use specified logger instead of `default` logger.
+There is another way to use same macro i.e, `LOG` (and associated macros).
+This is that you define macro `_LOGGER` and `_PERFORMANCE_LOGGER` with logger ID that is already registered, and now when you use `LOG` macro, it automatically will use specified logger instead of `default` logger.
 Please note that this should be defined in source file instead of header file.
 This is so that when we include header we dont accidently use invalid logger.

 A quick example is here
 ```c++